-The Swapp Foundation has obtained a paid, professional audit of the SWAPP contract Solidity source code from RD Auditors, a reputable auditing firm.
+The Swapp Foundation has obtained a paid, professional audit of the SWAPP contract Solidity source code from RD Auditors, Chainsulting1, Chainsulting2, and the Certik(coming soon), all reputable auditing firms.
 The full audit report is included below.

 All public interfaces (at a minimum) should be annotated using the NatSpec format.

 Unit tests should provide 100% coverage of the source code.
 All conceivable edge and corner cases should be covered.

 Function and variable names should convey their purpose and usage as clearly and tersely as possible, in plain English.
 Avoid using digits, unnecessary abbreviations, acronyms, shorthand, or slang.